coastalwhite/intro-power-analysis/src/rsa.md

 ```

 > **Note:** This is in fact also how most arbitrary precision library implement
 > raising to the power.
-This is due the (relatively) low maximum complexity of
+This is due to the (relatively) low maximum complexity of
 > this calculation.

 If you are already a small bit familiar with [Side-Channel Analysis] and [Power